 Exercises to Boost Cardiovascular Health

-However, getting your heart pumping a few times a week is essential for maintaining healthy blood pressure.
+Cardio exercises can be adapted if you have motor impairments.
+Increasing your heart rate through cardio exercise pumping a few times a week is essential for maintaining healthy blood pressure.

 9. Wheelchair Aerobics

-If your cerebral palsy primarily affects your legs or even one side of your body, wheelchair aerobics can be a great way to get some cardio in.
+If cerebral palsy primarily affects your legs or one side of your body, wheelchair aerobics can be an effective cardio workout.

 Dancing is an exercise that anyone can do anywhere and anytime.